shresta4/CS126Fall2019/DEVELOPMENT.md

 - Reading https://web.archive.org/web/20140411074912/http://chalmersgomoku.googlecode.com/files/allis1994.pdf to learn how to make the AI

 12/5/2019
 - Fixing parenthesis issues (was causing errors and the game wouldn't end at the right time)
+- Making display update according to json

 11/_ /2019
 - Make player abstract class and have AI and User extend from it